-Even nonprofits with very heavy subject matter can leverage video to share their mission with the world.
+Even nonprofits with serious subject matter can leverage video to share their mission with the world.
 Here’s a perfect example.

 Exodus cry exists to end human trafficking and this video is all about the connection between prostitution and human trafficking.

 Everything from the compelling music score to the detailed style and motion graphics make this a compelling story that drives the audience to care and get involved.

 This video is proof that an animated explainer can be as effective as live-action in generating a strong emotional response (and at a fraction of the cost!).

 Charity water is a pretty well-known non-profit organization trying to provide clean water to millions of people who still don’t have it.

 This video effectively appeals to the audience by getting us to put ourselves in the shoes of those who don’t have access to clean water.